daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ### Step 4: Create `requirements.txt` file

-In the root directory, create a `requirements.txt` file to specify the Python libraries you’ll use.
+In the root directory, create a `requirements.txt` file to specify the Python libraries you want pre-installed in the Jupyter Notebook environment.
 Add the following content to the file:

 ```bash
 pandas